NBDZ/dbnorm/README.md

 > - Visdbnorm ;
 *Visualization of drift across batch normalization*

-This function performs batch effect adjustment via three statistical models implemented in the dbnorm, namely two-stage procedure as described by Giordan (2013)[DOI 10.1007/s12561-013-9081-1] and/or empirical Bayes methods in two setting of parametric and non-parametric as described by Johnson et al.(2007) [PMID: 16632515] and in sva package by Leek et al.(2012)[PMID: 22257669].
+This function performs batch effect adjustment via three statistical models implemented in the *dbnorm*, namely two-stage procedure as described by Giordan (2013)[DOI 10.1007/s12561-013-9081-1] and/or empirical Bayes methods in two setting of parametric and non-parametric as described by Johnson et al.(2007) [PMID: 16632515] and in sva package by Leek et al.(2012)[PMID: 22257669].
 Meanwhile, the graphical inferences in the context of unsupervised learning algorithms create visual inspection to inform users about the spatial separation of the sample sets analyzed in the different analytical runs alongside the distribution of features (variables) in the raw and treated datasets.
 This function is suggested for less than 2000 features (variables).

 - Value